 After the Civil War, ex-Confederate soldiers heading for a new life in Mexico run into ex-Union cavalrymen selling horses to the Mexican government but they must join forces to fight off Mexican bandits and revolutionaries.

 Texas Ranger Jake Cutter arrests gambler Paul Regret, but soon finds himself teamed with his prisoner in an undercover effort to defeat a band of renegade arms merchants and thieves known as Comancheros.

-An American Army officer is recruited by the yet to exist Israel to help them form an army.
-He is disturbed by this sudden appeal to his jewish roots.
-Each of Israel's Arab neighbors has vowed to invade the poorly prepared country as soon as partition is granted.
+An American Army officer is recruited by Jews in Palestine to help them form an army.
+The surrounding Arab countries are opposed to the creation of the state of Israel.
 He is made commander of the Israeli forces just before the war begins.Written by

 John Vogel <email@example.com>

 8 of 13 people found this review helpful.

 Was this review helpful to you?